|Other AL Resources|

 1917-18 WWI Draft Registrations

-The Barbour County Seat established in Louisville in 1833, moved to Clayton in 1834.
+The County Seat is located in Louisville in 1833, moved to Clayton in 1834.
 Today Barbour County contains two courthouses - one in Clayton and one in Eufaula.
 In addition the county government website is unknown

-Cities and towns found in Barbour County consist of Bakerhill, Batesville, Blue Springs, Clayton, Clio, Comer, Eufaula, Elamville, Louisville, Mount Andrews, Springhill.
+Cities and towns located in the County include Bakerhill, Batesville, Blue Springs, Clayton, Clio, Comer, Eufaula, Elamville, Louisville, Mount Andrews, Springhill.

 Barbour County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.